 - Increased empathy toward others

 - A willingness to discuss emotionally-charged memories

 - The feeling that one’s sensory perception has been enhanced

 After 3 to 6 hours, these effects begin to fade and people begin to experience MDMA withdrawal effects.
 The side effects of MDMA withdrawal are, in many ways, the polar opposite of the drug’s intended short term effects.
-A few hours after taking a dose of MDMA, users are likely to experience the following MDMA withdrawal symptoms:
+A few hours after taking a dose of the drug, users are likely to experience the following withdrawal symptoms: